-Figure 5 - Sample register facility operation
+Figure 10 - Sample register facility operation

-Expected Behaviors
+Expected Behavior

 When the facility registry receives a request to register a facility, the facility registry will first check its current datastore to determine if an existing facility already exists.
 The matching algorithm used by the facility registry is not specified in this document and should be whatever algorithm is deemed appropriate for the deployment environment of the facility registry.